Engineering-Research-and-Development/iotagent-aas/docker/README.md

 -   `CONFIGURATION_TYPE` - flag indicating which configuration type to perform.
 Possible choices are: auto, dynamic and static
--   `CONFIG_RETRIEVAL` - flag indicating whether the incoming notifications to the IoTAgent should be processed using the bidirectionality plugin from the latest versions of the library or the OPCUA-specific configuration retrieval mechanism.
+-   `CONFIG_RETRIEVAL` - flag indicating whether the incoming notifications to the IoTAgent should be processed using the bidirectionality plugin from the latest versions of the library or the AAS-specific configuration retrieval mechanism.
 -   `DEFAULT_KEY` - Default API Key, to use with device that have been provisioned without a Configuration Group.
 -   `DEFAULT_TRANSPORT` - Default transport protocol when no transport is provisioned through the Device Provisioning